giovannipbonin/ieee-program/README.md

 ### Graphs
    - Graphs, just like trees, are another way to represent data.
-They are very important when we want to model items that have a relationship with one another, like trees.
+A tree is actually just a specific form of a graph.
+Graphs are very important when we want to model items that have a relationship with one another, like trees.
 Every tree is a graph, but not every graph is a tree because some graphs can contain cycles (loops) and trees cannot.

  Videos:
  - [ ] [CSE373 2012 - Lecture 11 - Graph Data Structures (video)](https://www.youtube.com/watch?v=OiXxhDrFruw&list=PLOtl7M3yp-DV69F32zdK7YJcNXpTunF2b&index=11)